-Though the US Environmental Protection Agency (EPA) claims that glyphosate has no risk to human health, several studies, including a 2015 research published in Lancet Oncology and a 2003 research published in Occupational Environmental Medicine found that glyphosate may have carcinogenic effects and the World Health Organization (WHO) had declared that it’s ‘probably carcinogenic’ (4, 5, 6, 7).
+Though the US Environmental Protection Agency (EPA) claims that glyphosate has no risk to human health, several studies, including a 2015 research published in Lancet Oncology and a 2003 research published in Occupational Environmental Medicine found that glyphosate may have carcinogenic effects.
+Additionally, the World Health Organization (WHO) declared that it is ‘probably carcinogenic’ (4, 5, 6, 7).
 To learn more about glyphosate, I recommend reading this article.

 Mold & Mycotoxins

 They are often found in your bathroom, damp basements, kitchen, wallpaper, ceiling tiles, fiberglass insulation, and elsewhere.
-They are not always obvious and visible but hide somewhere more hidden.
+Mold and mycotoxins are not always obvious and visible; they can be somewhere more hidden.

 They may also grow on your food after harvesting or before storage.
 They pose a serious health risk and may cause an array of symptoms from respiratory symptoms, headaches, and fatigue to gut health issues, hormonal issues, and mental health issues (8).
 To learn more about mycotoxins, I recommend reading this article and this article.